sky-uk/kfp-operator/docs-gen/content/docs/reference/run-completion.md

 ![Model Serving](/images/run-completion.png)

-The specification of the eventsource follows those of other [generic Argo-Events eventsources](https://argoproj.github.io/argo-events/eventsources/generic/):
+The specification of the eventsource follows those of other [generic Argo-Events eventsources](https://argoproj.github.io/argo-events/eventsources/generic/).
+The configuration will depend on the chosen provider:
+- The configuration for KFP has a single field `kfpNamespace` which defines what namespace to watch pipeline workflows in.
+- The configuration for Vertex AI is the empty string.

 ```yaml
 apiVersion: argoproj.io/v1alpha1